sonu9895/AI_assistant_for_finance/README.md

 # Future Updates-

 1. Multiple user can chat at same time.
-Tracking the user using userid and saving the chat history in SQL database.
+Tracking the user using userid and saving the chat history in S3.

 2. Redis caching for providing fast answers to repeated question.